vipinagrawal25/MeMC/paper/paper.md

 -   Hdf5 libraries for reading and writing data.

--   Python version 3.8 (NOTE:: Cross check versions we use) with scipy, numpy, h5py and numpy-quaternion installed.
+-   Python version 3.8 with scipy,numpy, h5py and numpy-quaternion installed.

 -   For three-dimensional visualization we use VisIt [@HPV:VisIt].